Beet Hummus

 • 4 cups Garbanzo beans (or chickpeas) cooked and drained

-• 1 Lemon large, juice only
+• 1 Lemon massive, juice solely

 • 1 clove Garlic minced